.Awakening - Health Tips

 Sugar itself may even be addictive.
 Rats given high doses of sugar in their diets displayed changes in the brain similar to those produced by cocaine, morphine and nicotine, according to Bart Hoebel, a neuroscientist from Princeton University.

 According to the Harvard School of Public Health, people who drink 1-2 cans of sugary beverages daily are 26% more likely to develop Type-2 diabetes.

 All this information about the ill-effects of Carbonated Drinks was received by me via an online post.

-I never had alcoholic drinks (irrespective of their percentage) in life, however, I used to regularly consume Soft / Carbonated Drinks.
-I stopped consuming even Carbonated Drinks since May 2017.
-It's been 2+ years now, and I'm happy about not having had even a sip.
+I used to regularly consume Soft / Carbonated Drinks.
+I majorly reduced consuming Carbonated Drinks as well since May 2017.
+It's been 2+ years now, and I have them extremely occasionally.

 I have never consumed alcoholic drinks in life.